A basic installation

 To follow this tutorial you need to have an account with us, and your Engage API key.
 If you haven't already, complete the following steps before you begin.

-- 2.Log in and find your API key at the top of the dashboard
+and find your API key at the top of the dashboard

 This is the core component of Engage used to collect information about your visitors and customers, and the actions they take on your website.
 The Javascript Tracker is enabled by default in Engage, so you don't have to add any source to start using this.